-(1) The PP should be aware that projects can be audited even after project implementation.
-In view of this, all project documentation must be retained by the PP until at least three years after the closure of the Programmes.
+The PP should be aware that projects can be audited even after project implementation.
+In view of this, all project documentation must be retained by the PP for a period of at least three years following the approval of the Final Programme Report.